 4. Identify and remove aversives.

-Figure out why the crate is aversive to your dog.
+Figure out why your dog has dog crate high anxiety.
 If he was crate-trained at one time and then decided he didn’t like it, what changed?
 Perhaps you were overcrating, and he was forced to soil his den, and that was very stressful for him.

 Maybe there are environmental aversives; is it too warm or too cold in his crate?
 Is there a draft blowing on him?
 Is it set near something that might expose him to an aversive sound, like the washing machine, buzzer on a clothes dryer, or an alarm of some kind?
 Perhaps his crate is near the door, and he becomes overstimulated when someone knocks, or rings the doorbell, or when mail and packages are delivered.
 Is someone threatening him when he’s crated – another dog, perhaps?
 Or a child who bangs on the top, front, or sides of the crate?
 Maybe he’s been angrily punished by someone who throws him into the crate and yells at him – or worse.
 All the remedial crate training in the world won’t help if the aversive thing is still happening.
 You have to make the bad stuff stop.